DandiMahendris/Auto-Insurance-Fraud-Detection/README.md

 ### Fitting Baseline Model

-Top baseline model based on F1-score, recall and training time is shown below
+Top baseline model based on F1-score, recall and training time is shown below.
+The highest recall score is displayed by Gradient Boosting model with 0.88 and fitting training time 0.36s followed by Ada Boost and Random Forest with 0.853.
+The highest F1-Score is Gradient Boosting model with 0.879 followed by Ada Boost and Random Forest.
+The ensemble model including random forest and boosting that utilize the Tree-Based model concept is shown great performance for baseline model toward the dataset and smote technique in handling imbalance dataset increase the model performance as well in targeting the majority vote of targeted class.
+Let's boost the top 10 baseline model performance with hyperparameter tuning.

 <p align=center>
 <img src="pict/pics_readme/image-16.png" width=70%/>